Aquarium station (MBTA): MBTA era

+The station was modernized as part of a $9 million systemwide station improvement program, with a dedication ceremony on August 26, 1968.
+The renovation included a steel-and-fiberglass ceiling liner intended to reduce water intrusion and noise.
+Porcelain panels on the station walls were decorated with fish drawings from a 19th-century book.
+The headhouse was not substantially modified; it was expected to be rebuilt later as part of a New England Telephone building.

 In the 1970s, part of Atlantic Avenue was relocated a block to the west under the Central Artery for redevelopment, which left Aquarium station on the east side of the realigned street.
 With its platforms some 50 feet below street level, Aquarium was the deepest station on the MBTA until Porter station opened in 1984.
 The aging escalators were responsible for several injuries, including in 1995 when a three-year-old's leg was badly cut.